teienbiyori/Best-Restaurants-in-Taipei/README.md

-# Project Name
+# Upgradeable Restaurant Listing App
-Upgradeable Restaurant Listing App (Restaurant located in Taiwan Taipei _only for now_)
+(Restaurant located in Taiwan Taipei _only for now_)

 ## Description
 This project is a web application that lists restaurants and allows users to search for specific ones.